joshuaabrookuk/JS_Fizz_Buzz/README.md

 ### Use

-Clone this repo and navigate to it in your terminal
+Clone this repo and navigate to it in your terminal<br>

-To print out FizzBuzz 1 to 100...
+To print out FizzBuzz 1 to 100...<br>

 type 'open SpecRunner.hml' (see all tests passing, **beautifull!**)<br>
 open the Chrome dev tools console with 'option' + '⌘ / command' + 'J'<br>
-copy paste the code below and press enter<br>
+copy paste the code below and press 'enter'<br>

 ```
 javabuzz = new JavaBuzz();